pipeworks-asmith/pecha_kuchas/02-horde.md

 Desktop notifications when you break the build

-notes: another existing Unreal tool being absorbed by Horde is the UGS Metadata Server, which adds power to UnrealGameSync by allowing users to mark changes as "Good" or "Bad," showing which users are synced to which changes, and surfacing build results via direct integration with Horde CI, allowing UGS to notify you directly on your desktop if you check something in which breaks the build.
+notes: another existing Unreal tool being absorbed by Horde is the UGS Metadata Server, which adds power to UnrealGameSync by allowing users to mark changes as "Good" or "Bad," showing which users are synced to which changes, and surfacing build results via direct integration with Horde CI.
+This allows UGS to notify you directly on your desktop if you check something in which breaks the build.

 ---